impredicative/gec/README.md

 ```

 ## Workflow
+In the workflows below:
+* `<owner>` refers to the username in both GitHub and GitLab
-In the workflows below, `<repo>` refers to just the name of a repository, e.g. "travel".
+* `<repo>` refers to the name of a repository, e.g. "travel", in both GitHub and GitLab

 ### On first device
 * Create a `<repo>` under a fixed `<owner>` in GitHub and GitLab.